lavanet/lava/x/rewards/README.md

 Providers get rewards for their services from the funds used to buy subscriptions (see subscription module readme).

 Besides these rewards, the provider also get monthly bonus rewards from a pre-allocated rewards pools.
 To manage this, like the validators, the providers have an allocation and distribution rewards pools.
-The bonus rewards exist to provide additional rewards when there is no much demand (few subscriptions).
+The bonus rewards exist to provide additional rewards when there is not much demand (few subscriptions).

 The total monthly bonus rewards ("total spec payout") are calculated per spec by the following formula: